-IDP.ALEXA.51 is a malware detection name.
-This name is used by a few antivirus vendors, including Avast and AVG.
-It does not refer to any specific malware family.
+IDP.ALEXA.51 is a malware detection name, mostly used by Avast and AVG.
+“IDP.ALEXA.51” does not refer to any specific malware family.

-For IDP.ALEXA.51 to be detected, the malicious file needs to run and behave suspiciously somehow.
-Then, the real-time security component, like the behavior shield of Avast and AVG, detects the process and shows the IDP.ALEXA.51 warning.
+IDP.ALEXA.51 gets detected when a malicious file is run and appears suspicious.
+Real-time security, such as the behavior shield in Avast and AVG, detects the process and the antivirus program displays the IDP.ALEXA.51 warning.

 The name “IDP.ALEXA.51” indicates that the malware is related to private information.
-It could turn out to be a serious security issue:
+This could be bad, spyware programs are very dangerous:

-- Spyware programs can steal credentials that are saved in your browsers, email clients, and other online apps.
+- They can steal credentials saved in your browsers, email clients, and other online apps.

 - Some can take screenshots of your device and steal your files.

-Online, many people say that their IDP.ALEXA.51 detections are mistaken (false positives).
-Popular games and established software tools that are harmless get detected as IDP.ALEXA.51.
-Photoshop, Outlook, Age of Empire, Binding of Isaac, and other programs have been labeled as IDP.ALEXA.51 for no good reason.
+Online, some people say that their IDP.ALEXA.51 detections are mistaken (false positives).
+Popular games and established software tools, such as Photoshop, Outlook, Age of Empire, Binding of Isaac, and other programs have been labeled as IDP.ALEXA.51 for no good reason.

-These are honest mistakes on the part of the antivirus companies.
-Sometimes, antivirus tools are too cautious and label benign programs as malicious.
+These are honest mistakes by antivirus companies.
+Antivirus tools can be too sensitive and end up labeling benign programs as malicious.
 Different antivirus tools have different rates of false alarms.